saf-dmitry/taskpaper-mode/README.md

 For querying a collection of TaskPaper files, TaskPaper mode includes a powerful agenda mode.
 In this mode items from different TaskPaper files can be collected based on search queries and displayed in an organized way in a special agenda buffer.
 This buffer is read-only, but provides commands to visit the corresponding locations in the original TaskPaper files.
 In this way, all information is stored only once, removing the risk that your agenda view and agenda files may diverge.

 The information to be shown is normally collected from all agenda files, the files listed in the user option `taskpaper-agenda-files`.
 If a directory is part of this list, all files with the extension `.taskpaper` in this directory will be part of the list.
-You can customize user option `taskpaper-agenda-file-regexp` to change this behavior.
-If `taskpaper-agenda-skip-unavailable-files` user option is non-nil, agenda mode will silently skip unavailable agenda files without issuing an error.
+You can customize the user option `taskpaper-agenda-file-regexp` to change this behavior.
+If the user option `taskpaper-agenda-skip-unavailable-files` is non-nil, agenda mode will silently skip unavailable agenda files without issuing an error.

 The following commands enter the agenda mode.
 The command `taskpaper-agenda-search` prompts the user for a search query.
 The command `taskpaper-agenda-select` let the user select a predefined query via the custom query dialog described above.
 You may consider to assign global key bindings to these commands in your init file: